nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

 <b style="font-size: 20px">_LoyaltyLift_</b> is a desktop application designed for small business owners to manage their customers and orders efficiently, allowing you to **improve customer relations** and **increase customer loyalty**.
-It is optimized for use via commands typed into a command panel and also has the advantages of a visual interface.
+It is optimized for users who are fast typists while still having the benefits of a visual interface.

 With LoyaltyLift, you can easily keep track of your customers' preferences, purchase history, and contact information, enabling you to provide personalized service that will keep them coming back.
 Our application makes it easy to manage orders and provide rewards, helping you grow your business while delivering an exceptional customer experience.